lsst-sqre/sqr-037/index.rst

 However, an attacker would still be able to intercept traffic, attack internal services and backend storage, and steal security credentials and sensitive data traveling through the compromised host.

 Therefore, all software that is part of a plausible attack path should be regular patched for security vulnerabilities.
+The SQuaRE services in this analysis don't have large quantities of locally-developed code or complex, multi-layered dependencies that are difficult to upgrade.
-Since attack path analysis is difficult, costly, and error-prone, and since it is difficult to determine if a given upgrade has security implications, best practice is to routinely upgrade all software to the latest stable release.
+Therefore, since attack path analysis is difficult, costly, and error-prone, and since it is difficult to determine if a given upgrade has security implications, best practice is to routinely upgrade all software to the latest stable release.
+This is most important for compiled binaries in non-memory-safe languages that are part of the external attack surface (such as nginx or Python Docker images).
+It is less critical for underlying libraries in memory-safe languages, such as Python libraries.

+This analysis would not apply to the :abbr:`LSP (LSST Science Platform)` or to public APIs, for which regular upgrades are more disruptive and for which the security model is more complex.
+The differences will be addressed in a later security analysis specific to the LSP and public APIs.

 Software upgrades are currently done opportunistically or as a side effect of other operational work, which means that stable services that don't need new features may be left unpatched for extended periods of time.
 For instance, were there a new nginx security vulnerability, it currently seems unlikely that all Internet-facing nginx installations would be patched in a timely fashion without heroic efforts.